-Additional information about the unit: Relationship to occupational standards Sensory Services 4, 5,6,7,9 &11 Guidance for developing assessment a arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Well-Being e.g.: emotional psychological physical.
+Additional information about the unit: Relationship to occupational standards Sensory Services 4, 5, 6, 7, 9 & 11 Guidance for developing assessme ent arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Well-being e.g.: emotional psychological physical.
 Others could include: other professionals carers / family members advocates colleagues.

-Additional unit assessment requirements - provided with the unit This unit must be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
+Additional unit assessment requirements -provided with the unit This unit must be assessed in accordance with Skills for Care and Development Assessment Principles.
 Learning outcomes 2, 3 and 4 must be assessed in a real work environment.

-SS OP 3.7 Support individuals to access education, training or employment understanding and skills required to support individuals to access education, training or employment.
+SS OP 3.7 Support individuals to access education, training or employment knowledge, understanding and skills required to support individuals to access education, training or employment.

-Unit reference H/601/3546 Level 4
+Unit H/601/3546 Level 4 reference

-Unit aim The purpose of this unit is to provide the learner with the knowledge,
+Unit aim The purpose of this unit is to provide the learner with the

 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the value of engagement in training, education or employment for individuals.
+1.1.
 Explain why engagement in education, training or employment opportunities can have a positive impact on the well-being and quality of life of individuals.
-Understand how legislation, guidance and codes of practice support an individual to access training, education or employment.
+2.Understand how legislation, guidance and codes of practice support an individual to access training, education or employment.
 2.1.
-Outline the legislation, guidance and codes of practice that support an individual to access training, education or employment. етіріоутієть.
+Outline the legislation, guidance and codes of practice that support an individual to access training, education or employment. еттрюуттент.
 2.2.
 Explain how the duty to make reasonable adjustments by learning providers or employers impacts on support for individuals to access training, education or employment.
-2.3.
-Identify the assistance that is available to learning providers or employers to support individuals to access education, training or employment opportunities.